ethereum/py-evm/docs/introduction.rst

 ============

-Py-EVM is a new implementation of the Ethereum Virtual Machine (EVM) written in Python.
+Py-EVM is an implementation of the Ethereum Virtual Machine (EVM) written in Python.

 If none of this makes sense to you yet we recommend to checkout the `Ethereum <https://ethereum.org>`_ website as well as a